web-perf/react-worker-dom/README.md

 # React Renderer using Web Workers

 A React Custom renderer using Web Workers.
-All the Virtual DOM diffing happens in the Worker thread, and only node updates are sent over to the UI thread.
+All the Virtual DOM reconcilliations happen in a WebWorker thread.
+Only node updates are sent over to the UI thread, result in a much more responsive UI.

 >> This renderer is experimental and may change in the future

-The application components themselves should not change, the only change as a result of using this renderer would be to call the method on `react-worker-dom` instead of `react-dom`.
+An existing React application can leverage WebWorkers using this library with minimal change.
+Look at the usage section for details.

 ## Demo
 The demo app has 2 versions - one with normal react, and another with web workers enabled.
 - Clone the repo run `npm install` to install all dependencies.
 - Build the app using `npm run demo`
-- Open `http://localhost:8080/index.html` for the normal version of the app
+- Open `http://localhost:8080/test/dbmonster/index.html` to view the demo app.
-- Open `http://localhost:8080/index.html?worker.html` for the version of the app that uses web workers

-You can also look at `test\dbmonster\ENV.js` to change parameters like number of rows (called `rows`) or number of top level components (called `count`) are rendered, to see how the performance of the app is impacted when more nodes need to be rendered.
+- Tweak the params in the URL to change to use web workers, increase number of components, etc.

 ## Usage

-On a regular react application, a main file could have something like
+A typical React application would looks something like the following.

 ```js
 // File: main.jsx